pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 - Setup public repo via link in Pilot
 - Dockerize your website and test locally
     - https://www.docker.com/sites/default/files/d8/2019-09/docker-cheat-sheet.pdf
+    - Your website is in reference to last project, where you put an `index.html` page on a server running `apache2`
+        - As per before, a template html page is posted here in the project folder [index.html](index.html)
 - Add site content & Dockerfile to repo

 ## Part 2: Milestone due 4/16